confluentinc/librdkafka/README.md

   * Producer: supported
   * Consumer: supported
   * Compression: snappy and gzip
-  * Debian package: librdkafka1 and librdkafka-dev in Debian testing and unstable
+  * Debian package: librdkafka1 and librdkafka-dev in Debian and Ubuntu
   * ZooKeeper: not supported
   * C API: Stable, ABI safe, not backwards compatible with 0.7
   * C++ API: Testing